Valeria Lynch

 María Cristina Lancelotti (January 7, 1952 in Buenos Aires), better known by her stage name Valeria Lynch, is an Argentine singer and actress.
-Named by the New York Times as one of the 5 best voices on the planet.

 Biography

-Valeria Lynch was born on January 7, 1952, in the neighborhood of Villa Urquiza, Buenos Aires, Argentina, the first child of the marriage of María Antonia Spano (Tony) and José Julio Lancellotti.
-At age 14 while studying at the Commercial College Donato Álvarez in the neighborhood of La Paternal, she defined her vocation and began to study singing with Clara Calvo and drama with Dante Gilardoni.
+Lynch was born on January 7, 1952, in the neighborhood of Villa Urquiza, Buenos Aires, Argentina, the first child of the marriage of María Antonia Spano (Tony) and José Julio Lancellotti.
+At age 14, while studying at the Commercial College Donato Álvarez in La Paternal, she defined her vocation and began to study singing with Clara Calvo and drama with Dante Gilardoni.

-In 1969, she debuted on the television show La Botica del Ángel with Eduardo Bergara Leumann, singing "Cuando un amigo se va".
+In 1969, Lynch debuted on the television show La Botica del Ángel with Eduardo Bergara Leumann, singing "Cuando un amigo se va".
 The first major production Lynch took, was with producer Alejandro Romay in the adaptation of the musical Hair, held at the Teatro Argentino in 1971 where she put her voice to the song Aquarius-Let The Sunshine In.
 From this Romay allegedly discovered her talent and suggested that she use a pseudonym.

-Valeria Lynch formally began performing in the 1970s singing jingles and underground rock in English with a group called Expression.
+Lynch began performing in the 1970s, singing jingles and underground rock in English with a group called Expression.
 She was also part of the TV TRIBU SRL, with which she recorded two songs for the soundtrack of the program, "I Am A Woman" and "Do Not Be Discouraged" as well as two different versions of the song" Tribu SRL "with the rest of the group, in 1975.

-In 1976 she married Héctor Cavallero, who had discovered her around 1974 when she was singing in the underground clubs of Buenos Aires.
-The story goes that Cavallero saw her sing and was so fascinated that he waited in the dressing room and offered to represent her and launch her career as a romantic singer.
+In 1976, Lynch married Héctor Cavallero, who had discovered her around 1974 when she was singing in the underground clubs of Buenos Aires.
+The story goes that Cavallero saw her sing and waited in the dressing room and offered to represent her and launch her career as a romantic singer.
 The couple had two sons, Federico (born 1979) and Santiago Cavallero (born 1986).
 After eighteen years together, they separated in 1995.

 Debut and first steps in the music industry

-In 1977 she released her first album, Valeria Lynch, and the cover was a drawing of her profile made by her friend Horacio Fontova.
+In 1977, Lynch released her first album, Valeria Lynch, and the cover was a drawing of her profile made by her friend Horacio Fontova.
 Her version of the song Mujer Sola, written by the Italian Mia Martini (Domenica Berté), was the first cut of circulation.
 Her debut as a pop balladeer was at the nightclub Michelangelo in the barrio of San Telmo.

-In April 1979, she released the album Mujer and made her first promotional trip to Mexico and Central America.
+In April 1979, Lynch released the album Mujer and made her first promotional trip to Mexico and Central America.